The Beast Player

 The Beast Player (獣の奏者, Kemono no Sōja) is a Japanese novel series written by Nahoko Uehashi and published by Kodansha between 2006 and 2009.
 It focuses on a girl who can control the greatest of beasts as she gets involved in a war between two territories of one kingdom.

-The series has been adapted as a manga serialized in Kodansha's Monthly Shōnen Sirius since October 25, 2008, and as an anime television series, called Erin (獣の奏者エリン, Kemono no Sōja Elin) produced by Production I.G and Trans Arts that aired in Japan on NHK from January 10 to December 26, 2009.
+The original novel has been adapted as a manga serialized in Kodansha's Monthly Shōnen Sirius since October 25, 2008, and as an anime television series, called Erin (獣の奏者エリン, Kemono no Sōja Elin) produced by Production I.G and Trans Arts that aired in Japan on NHK from January 10 to December 26, 2009.

-Book title

-In the original Japanese title the word translated "player" in the English edition (in Japanese title 奏者 sōja) is a term used historically for a mōshitsugi (申次) the liaison between the Japanese court and the bakufu, but the word sōja also used today for a musician, someone playing a musical instrument, not a player of games.

 Plot

+The original novel

 10-year-old Elin lives with her mother Sohyon in the kingdom of Lyoza.
 They live in territory governed by the Aluhan, the Grand Duke.
 Their village raises Toda, dragon-like creatures ridden by the Aluhan's army.
-Sohyon, who is from a secretive nomadic tribe called the Ahlyo, is the head Toda doctor.
+Sohyon, who is from a secretive nomadic tribe called the Ahlyo, is the head Toda Steward.
 One night, the Toda under her care mysteriously die.
 Sohyon is blamed for their death and sentenced to be eaten alive by wild Toda.
 On the day of the execution, Elin attempts to save her mother, but Toda surround them before they can escape.
 Sohyon warns Elin that what she is about to do is a mortal sin: She whistles to the Toda, and for a moment they become calm.
 She places Elin on the back of a Toda, and it carries Elin away while the remaining Toda devour Sohyon.

 Elin washes ashore in land governed directly by the Yojeh, the divine ruler of Lyoza.
 An elderly beekeeper named Joeun adopts her.
 He teaches her how to play the harp.
 One summer, Joeun and Elin take their bees deep into the mountains.
 They see wild Royal Beasts, dangerous and majestic creatures that are symbols of the Yojeh.
 When Toda attack a Royal Beast cub, the cub's mother whistles, causing the Toda to tamely submit while the mother slaughters them.

 Elin turns 14.
 She enrolls at Kazalumu Beast Sanctuary to become a beast doctor.
 She meets Leelan, an injured young Royal Beast.
 Leelan has refused to eat since her injury and is near death.
 Elin begs the headmistress Esalu to be allowed to care for Leelan.
 Esalu agrees.
 When Elin uses her harp to imitate the sounds of wild Beasts, Leelan eats.
 Elin begins raising Leelan like a wild Beast.
-She refuses to use the Silent Whistle, which protects Beast doctors by paralyzing the Beasts, or to give Leelan tokujisui, a potion required by the Royal Beast Canon.
+She refuses to use the Silent Whistle, which protects beast doctors by paralyzing the Beasts, or to give Leelan tokujisui, a potion required by the Royal Beast Canon.
 Leelan becomes unusually attached to Elin, allowing Elin to approach and even touch her.